JoeKun/freebsd-configuration/documentation/freebsd/freebsd-network-file-sharing-nfs.md

 ## Example configuration

-Let's create a network file share named `stuff` restricted to one specific machine on your network.
+Let’s create a network file share named `stuff` restricted to one specific machine on your network.

-We'll assume that specific machine has a stable IP address, and is reachable using the host name `my_client`.
+We’ll assume that specific machine has a stable IP address, and is reachable using the host name `my_client`.
 You can make that work by simply adding a new entry mapping that IP address to the name `my_client` in `/etc/hosts`.

 ### Server side